Multiply Robust Causal Inference with Double Negative Control Adjustment for Categorical Unmeasured Confounding: Simulation study

 Table~\ref{tbl_simu} summarizes the operating characteristics of $\hat{\Delta}_{1}$, $\hat{\Delta}_{2}$, $\hat{\Delta}_{3}$, the MLE estimator, and the MR estimator $\hat{\Delta}_{\text{mr}}$ under the above model misspecification scenarios.
 We evaluated these estimators in terms of mean bias (scaled by $10^3$), variance (scaled by $10^3$), bias calculated as the proportion of the true ATE, mean squared error (MSE, scaled by $10^3$), and coverage of 95\% confidence intervals based on direct standard error estimates.
+The performance of the MLE estimator is not shown when $R(\trt,\cov)$ or $f(Z\mid \trt,\cov)$ are misspecified because it does not require specification of $R(\trt,\cov)$ or $f(Z\mid \trt,\cov)$ and thus remains unchanged under such misspecifications.
 Our proposed multiply robust estimator remained stable with relatively small bias across all scenarios, although as expected it had slightly larger variability.
+The multiply robust estimator performs better when all models are misspecified than if $\mathcal{M}_{2}$ is correctly specified, which may not be the general case in practice as the theory does not necessarily justify it.
 In contrast, the MLE estimator and the other three semiparametric estimators that rely on $\Mgest$, $\Mipw$, and $\Mor$ can be substantially biased when their corresponding model was misspecified.
 The 95\% CI coverages were close to the nominal level with correctly specified model which indicated that our proposed standard error estimation provided valid inference.
 These results confirmed our theoretical results in finite sample and demonstrated the advantages of the proposed multiply robust estimator.